 Wilderness Watch believes that wilderness is defined by two primary characteristics.
 First, it is a place where nature is free to exist as it did in ages past, self-willed and untrammeled.
 Second, it is a place where humans are free to roam through nature in its wild condition, to experience a feeling of solitude and self-reliance found nowhere else.

-For over 20 years, Wilderness Watch has confronted threats to wildness and solitude, such as helicopters and all-terrain vehicles; bulldozers and chainsaws; illegal buildings, commercial intrusions and other developments; predator control and other exploitation of native wildlife; excessive horse-packing and other livestock-related damage; and many other incursions that degrade wilderness.
+For 25 years, Wilderness Watch has confronted threats to wildness and solitude, such as helicopters and all-terrain vehicles; bulldozers and chainsaws; illegal buildings, commercial intrusions and other developments; predator control and other exploitation of native wildlife; excessive horse-packing and other livestock-related damage; and many other incursions that degrade wilderness.
 We educate, engage and encourage citizens and government agencies to stand up for our nation’s strong and unique wilderness heritage.

 Please join us in ensuring that America's Wilderness remains full of mystery, adventure, and biological wealth.

 “It is painfully clear to me…that a private, citizen’s organization is necessary if the spirit and letter of this landmark law [the Wilderness Act] is to be observed… I wholeheartedly offer my name and energy to your splendid efforts.” —Former Secretary of the Interior, Stewart Udall, upon joining the Wilderness Watch board of directors

 Order Monte Dolack's Wilderness Act 50th Anniversary Poster:

 Internationally-acclaimed artist Monte Dolack has created a fine art poster commemorating the 50th Anniversary of the Wilderness Act.